What is Alternative Spring Break?

 Alternative Spring Break will expose WSU students to complex social and cultural issues through community visits, experiential learning, direct service, group discussion, common readings, and reflection activities.

-We will be working with the National Relief Network during our time in New Orleans.
-This will include doing home restoration, yard work, and other highly physical labor.
-More work detail will be provided as we get closer to the date of the trip.
+We worked with the National Relief Network during our time in New Orleans.
+This will included doing home restoration, yard work, and other highly physical labor.
 For more information about the NRN go to www.nrn.org.

 If you have any questions please contact Chelsea Redger, Assistant Director, Student Involvement, at 316-978-3022 or email@example.com